ericwq/nvide/README.md

 ### Creating SSH Keys

 Before build `sshd-lazy` image, you need to create ssh keys first.
-On your local machine (for me, it's my Mac book), make sure your `~/.ssh/id_rsa.pub` file exist.
-If it doesn't, use `% ssh_keygen` command to generate it for you.
+On your local machine (for me, it's my Mac book), make sure `~/.ssh/id_rsa.pub` file exist.
+If it doesn't, use `% ssh_keygen` to generate it.

-Check ssh keys by listing the content in `~/.ssh`.
+Check ssh keys by list the content in `~/.ssh`.
 ```
 $ ls -al ~/.ssh
 total 16